+91-9666438880

 Kakatiya Medical College Shines at AFMC Annual UG Medical Research Conference in Pune

-By IORD | Uncategorised | 0 comment | 13 May, 2025 | 0
+By IORD | Events, IORD in News, IORD Updates, Rare Disease News | 0 comment | 13 May, 2025 | 7

-Kakatiya Medical College, Warangal, made a proud mark at the Annual UG Medical Research Conference held on May 5, 2025, at the prestigious Armed Forces Medical College (AFMC) -Illuminati Conference – in Pune.
+Kakatiya Medical College (KMC), Warangal, made a proud mark at the Annual UG Medical Research Conference held on May 5, 2025, at the prestigious Armed Forces Medical College (AFMC) -Illuminati Conference – in Pune.
 A seven-member team of final-year MBBS students presented their in-depth research titled “Dual Perspectives on Rare Diseases: An Analysis of Diagnostic Delays and Management Challenges from Patients and Physicians.”

 The research explored the complex challenges surrounding the diagnosis and management of rare diseases, highlighting the gaps in treatment accessibility and diagnostic delays from both patients’ and physicians’ perspectives.
 The team, led by Ch Ramakrishna Rao, N Sudhamsh Reddy, Mohd Abdul Raoof, R Neeraj Kumar, M Lokesh, N Simon Prabhakar, and Hemangini Irukulla, impressed attendees with their analytical approach and dedication to improving medical practices.